 The Company has entered into licensing agreements with academic and research organizations.
 Under the terms of these agreements, the Company has received licenses to technology and patent applications.
-The Company is required to pay royalties on future sales of product employing the technology or falling under claims of patent applications.
+The Company is required to pay royalties on future sales of products employing the technology or falling under claims of patent applications.

-Pursuant to the Daiichi Sankyo license under which the Company licenses certain patent rights for sapacitabine, its lead drug candidate, the Company is under an obligation to use reasonable endeavors to develop a product and obtain regulatory approval to sell a product and has agreed to pay Daiichi Sankyo an up-front fee, reimbursement for Daiichi Sankyo's enumerated expenses, milestone payments and royalties on a country-by-country basis.
+Pursuant to the Daiichi Sankyo license under which the Company licenses certain patent rights for sapacitabine, its lead drug candidate, the Company has agreed to pay Daiichi Sankyo an up-front fee, to reimburse Daiichi Sankyo for enumerated expenses, and to make milestone payments and to pay royalties on a country-by-country basis.
 The up-front fee, Phase 3 entry milestone, and certain past reimbursements have been paid.
-A further \$10.0 million in aggregate milestone payments could be payable subject to achievement of all the specific contractual milestones and the Company's decision to continue with these projects.
+A further \$10.0 million in aggregate milestone payments could be payable subject to achievement of all the specific contractual milestones, which are primarily related to regulatory approval in various territories and the Company's decision to continue with these projects.
 Royalties are payable in each country for the term of patent protection in the country or for ten years following the first commercial sale of licensed products in the country, whichever is later.
 Royalties are payable on net sales.
 Net sales are defined as the gross amount invoiced by the Company or its affiliates or licensees, less discounts, credits, taxes, shipping and bad debt losses.
 The agreement extends from its commencement date to the date on which no further amounts are owed under it.
-If the Company wishes to appoint a third party to develop or commercialize a sapacitabine-based product in Japan, within certain limitations, Daiichi Sankyo must be notified and given a right of first refusal to develop and/or commercialize in Japan.
-In general, the license may be terminated by the Company for technical, scientific, efficacy, safety, or commercial reasons on nine months' notice, or twelve months, if after a launch of a sapacitabine-based product, or by either party for material default.
+If the Company wishes to appoint a third party to develop or commercialize a sapacitabine-based product in Japan, within certain limitations, Daiichi Sankyo must be notified and given a right of first refusal, with the right of first refusal ending sixty days after notification, to develop and/or commercialize in Japan.
+In general, the license may be terminated by the Company for technical, scientific, efficacy, safety, or commercial reasons on six months' notice, or twelve months' notice, if after a launch of a sapacitabine-based product, or by either party for material default.